Insights / A Look At Software Development Culture

 Professional Growth = Exposure to New Technology

-Companies with a software development staff must use a different strategy for professional development as compared to other departments.
+Companies with software development staff must use a different strategy for professional development as compared to other departments.
 Programmers view exposure to new technology as an important measure of their career advancement.

 It can be difficult for management to address this need.
 Companies typically have a limited portfolio of applications and technologies in use.
 Often, the programmers who develop a business application will be asked to become the main support person for the system thereafter, rather than being reassigned to something totally new and different.
 In cases like this, your risk is high that the great developer you've trained and groomed may go looking elsewhere for employment.
 Your developers have options in the marketplace and they know it.

 Tools are important in the software development culture.
-Software languages, “sandbox” development environments, automated testing tools, etc. are some examples of what a software development team wants to see in their “tool box”.
-Some of these tools can be costly and may be seen as “frivolous” by management, since the purchases are not core business expenses.
-Perhaps some of the tools make sense for a brief season during a project, but are hard to justify as a perpetual licensing expense.
+Software languages, “sandbox” development environments, automated testing tools, etc. are some examples of what a software development team wants to see in their “toolbox”.
+Some of these tools can be costly and may be seen as “frivolous” by management since the purchases are not core business expenses.
+Perhaps some of the tools make sense for a brief season during a project but are hard to justify as a perpetual licensing expense.

 Key Takeaway: Most companies cannot justify and perpetually maintain the appropriate tools needed for a software development team.
 However, companies whose core business is developing software can justify the spending and infrastructure commitment.

-Software developers are most effective when they are in a collaborative community.
-They share design ideas, code snippets, and other experience from previous assignments in creating an application.
+Software developers are most effective when they work in a collaborative community.
+They share design ideas, code snippets, and other experiences from previous assignments in creating an application.
 If one programmer gets stuck on a de-bugging issue, a colleague gets called in to assist.
 In many companies, software developers are niche specialists and the opportunity to collaborate with colleagues is limited.
 Generally, coding for a software developer isn't only their occupation, it is also a personal passion and hobby.

 Key Takeaway: Most companies cannot justify a team of software developers with similar skills.
-This limits the amount of professional collaboration which is possible among colleagues.
+This limits the amount of professional collaboration that is possible among colleagues.
 In contrast, a software development company can be a natural incubation for technical creativity and productivity.

 Non-Traditional Work Environment